 This post may contain affiliate links.
 Please see our disclosure policy.

-Violet jelly is more than just a preserve—it’s a celebration of spring in a jar.
-With its delightful color, fresh berry flavor, and the joy of using wildflowers from your own yard, it’s the perfect recipe to share with family and friends.
-Whether you’re gifting it or keeping it for yourself, this jelly is sure to brighten up your pantry and your breakfast table all year long.
+Violet jelly is a celebration of spring in a jar, made from wildflowers you can gather right in your own yard.
+With its pretty color and fresh berry flavor, it’s a fun one to share with family and friends, and whether you’re gifting it or keeping it for yourself, it brightens up the pantry and the breakfast table all year long.

 Violet Jelly

-Spring is a great time to get outside, and this fun floral jelly will give you all the reason you need.
-Wild violets’ delicate, sweet flavor transforms into a delicious jelly that tastes surprisingly like fresh berries.
-It’s the perfect spread for toast, scones, biscuits, or anything else that could use a little springtime sweetness.
+Spring is a great time to get outside, and this floral jelly gives you all the reason you need.
+Wild violets have a delicate, sweet flavor that turns into a jelly tasting surprisingly like fresh berries, and it’s a lovely spread for toast, scones, biscuits, or anything else that could use a little springtime sweetness.

 Wild violets are abundant and easy to identify, growing in shaded, moist spots all over the place.
-Whether you’re an experienced forager or a newbie, you’ll find that making violet jelly is surprisingly simple—and the results are absolutely worth it.
+Whether you’re an experienced forager or just getting started, you’ll find that making violet jelly is simple, and the results are worth it.

-We’ve already made tried and true dandelion jelly for years (tastes like honey), and now we’re making forsythia jelly (tastes like peaches) and apple blossom jelly (tastes like plums).
-Wild violet jelly is next on the list!
+We’ve made tried-and-true dandelion jelly for years (it tastes like honey), and lately we’ve been working through forsythia jelly (tastes like peaches) and apple blossom jelly (tastes like plums).
+Wild violet was next on our list.

 Violet Jelly